Scroll (art): History

 It was several centuries before these designs were adapted by Chinese potters, via their earlier adoption in metalwork; indeed an isolated gilt-bronze cup with a vine scroll comes from the 5th-century Northern Wei, probably influenced by metalwork from the West, and more abstracted or geometrical scroll designs appear earlier in Chinese art.
-The paeony seems to have become very fashionable in China during the T'ang dynasty, and often replaced the lotus flower.
+The paeony seems to have become very fashionable in China during the Tang dynasty, and often replaced the lotus flower.
 By the Yuan dynasty plant scroll designs became very important in painted pottery.
 In the Islamic world the external influences were initially mainly from their Byzantine and Sasanian predecessors, but later, especially after the Mongol conquests, from Chinese designs, especially in pottery, which themselves had developed from the original Buddhist importation to China.

 Greco-Buddhist art, and direct luxury imports, brought scroll forms to India, for example to the great 1st century stupa at Amaravati in southern India, from where they spread to South-East Asia, with additional input from China.
 There they often became very abstracted in pottery.
 Japan was heavily influenced by China.
 From the late medieval period onwards Chinese and Indian scrolling styles, and their Islamic cousins, were imported to Europe on pottery and textiles, reaching a peak of influence in the 18th-century.
 In the Renaissance Europe had also revived interest in versions of its own classical styles that more strictly followed their originals.